import time

 Args:

-feature_keys (List[str]): A list of feature names specifying the order in which tensors should be concatenated.
+feature_keys (Sequence[str]): A list of feature names specifying the order in which tensors should be concatenated.

 Returns:

-tf.Tensor: A concatenated tensor of the features in the specified order.
+tf.Tensor: A concatenated tensor of the features in the specified order, with the labels being concatenated at the end if it exists

 """